MixerWangDev-X/.github/profile/readme.md

 This is our Github profile.Yes.

-You can visit github.com/mixerwangdev-x/SC1080 for information.
+You can visit github.com/mixerwangdev-x/SC1080 for documents.